yewstack/yew/docs/concepts/router.md

 browser's current URL and passes it to the `render` callback.
 The callback then decides what to render.
 In case no path is matched, the router navigates to the path with `not_found` attribute.
 If no route is specified, nothing is rendered, and a message is logged to console stating that no route was matched.

+`yew_router::current_route` is used to programmatically obtain the current route.
+`yew_router::attach_route_listener` is used to attach a listener which is called every time route is changed.

 ```rust
 #[function_component(Main)]